malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 # Consciousness

+_tbd: flesh out and clean up this intro_

+In the consideration of conscious experience, two forms have been identified.

+_Access consciousness_ (A-Cs) is described by Block as "that which is ....available.....".
+It refers to the data content that has a direct influence on subsequent thought, and thus can be reported about via speech or other external indication.
+Generally the data content of access consciousness can be directly consciously thought about, although research suggests that some information can influence our subsequent thought without us being aware of it (citation).

+_Phenomenal consciousness_ (P-Cs) refers to the question of why a physical bundle of matter should experience anything at all.
+It is generally described as the "what it feels like" to be conscious....
+In general, P-Cs is the phenomenal aspect that relates to the data content of access consciousness.
+However, some authors have raised the question of exactly how closely one-to-one that association is.....

 The Visceral Loop has important implications for understanding consciousness, particularly in terms of the data content of conscious experience - ie: what we are aware of versus what we are not.
 Three examples of the descriptive power of the Visceral Loop in relation to human consciousness are presented here.

 ## Concluding oneself as conscious